crystaltine/vis/viscordREADME.md

 **Database**

-  *The Database is written using PostSQL and consists of the data regarding Users, Members, Severs, etc.
+  -The Database is written using PostSQL and consists of the data regarding Users, Members, Severs, etc.